What are the main differences between microneedling with a pen and a roller and why is the pen so much better?

 For the important long-term benefits of microneedling to be achieved it’s vital that the dermis is affected.
 Some beauty therapists offer microneedling but they aren’t allowed to needle beyond 1.5mm deep.
 In some areas a 1.5mm needle will not reach the dermis and so will have no effect on it.
 Only a medical professional is allowed to needle deeper 1.5mm and affect the dermis in all areas.

-Get in touch to make an appointment or to arrange a free, no-obligation consultation.
+Get in touch to arrange your free, no-obligation consultation.

 The Coach House